-Objective: To deliver an active tourism offer focused on the town's heritage assets and the WHS, and make the trails more accessible to residents.

-Policy H4: Connecting Redruth Town Centre to the surrounding existing mineral tramways routes

-(e.g. Great Flat Lode, Coast to Coast Trail & Tolgus Trail) would improve the tourism offer
+Policy H4: Linking Mining assets to the Town Centre Objective: To deliver an active tourism offer focused on the town's heritage assets and the WHS.
+Policy Directi on H4: Proposals to connect Redruth Town Centre to the surrounding existing mineral tramways routes (e.g. Great Flat Lode, Coast to Coast Trail & Tolgus Trail) which would improve the tourism offer and make the trails more accessible to residents, will be supported.